Darren Sawatzky: Coach

 Sawatzky began coaching in 1991 with the Tualatin Hills Soccer Club.
 Over the years, he continued to coach with various youth clubs as his playing career allowed.
-In 2001, he became an assistant coach with Central Catholic High School in Portland, Oregon while playing with the Timbers.
+In 2001, he became an assistant coach with Central Catholic High School in Portland, Oregon, while playing with the Timbers.
 When he moved to Seattle in 2002, he became the head coach at his alma mater, Jefferson High School.
 In 2005, he took Jefferson to the 4A Washington State Championship.
 In 2004, he became an assistant coach with the University of Washington.
 On February 21, 2007, Sawatzky joined the Seattle Sounders as an assistant coach.
 He also serves as the Director of Coaching for HPFC, a youth club in Washington State.
 He coached and helped almost every team for the HPFC boys and girls club teams, including HPFC Boys 94 blue and HPFC Girls 95 Blue.

 Since 2015, Sawatzky has coached the indoor Tacoma Stars.

 On August 31, 2016, Sawatzky was hired as the interim head coach of the Guam national football team.

 On December 12, 2018, Sawatzky was named the head coach of FC Tucson in USL League One.

-On November 6, 2019, he was named as head coach and sporting director of the Richmond Kickers.
+On November 6, 2019, he was named the head coach and sporting director of the Richmond Kickers.